 Does Suits Me® Offer Credit Cards and Debit Cards?

 Suits Me® doesn’t currently offer Credit Cards.

-All Suits Me® current accounts come with a contactless Mastercard® debit card with exclusive access to our cashback rewards programme.
+All Suits Me® accounts come with a contactless Mastercard® debit card with exclusive access to our cashback rewards programme.

 Opening a Suits me account is quick and simple using our easy to use online application form.
 Taking only a few minutes, once your application form is complete, providing the information given is correct, your Suits Me® account will be open within 15 minutes.
-Once your account is open, you’ll gain instant access to your account details (account number and sort-code) and online banking to be able to start managing your money.
+Once your account is open, you’ll gain instant access to your account details (account number and sort-code) and online account to be able to start managing your money.
 Your debit card will then arrive in the post free of charge within 3-5 working days.